InTEGr8or/nofakingway/content/correcting-common-word-games.md

 ---
 revealjs:
-  theme: "black"
+  theme: "reveal-hugo"
-  data-background: "#000000"
+  data-background: #000000
   transition: "slide"
 title: Correcting Common Word Games
 subtitle: Now that everyone seems to be aware of the need for true facts, here is how to grasp them - Eliminate these thinking bugs.
-description: test
+description: Distinguishing between ideas
+theme: black
+data-background: #000000

 date: "2018-03-03 20:24:29-08:00"